 The renewed debate sparked a flurry of confessions by senior ministers that they had smoked the drug in their youth.
-Among them was the woman in charge of the review, the then Home Secretary Jacqui Smith.
+Among them was the woman in charge of the cannabis review, the then Home Secretary Jacqui Smith.

 In May 2008, the government announced its decision to reclassify cannabis as a Class B drug under the Misuse of Drugs Act 1971.
 The government’s decision in 2008 was highly controversial, not least because it rejected the findings of a review by the Advisory Council for the Misuse of Drugs (ACMD) carried out at the request of the Prime Minister.

 Whether cannabis should be legalised, decriminalised or reclassified are all controversial issues, as are any Government attempts to reform the law on drug use.